syrkis/neuroscope/report/report.md

 ## Abstract

 Understanding how the brain encodes visual information is a key challenge in neuroscience.
 In this project, we attempt to address this challenge by constructing a multimodal encoding model based on the Algonauts Project 2023 dataset.
 In addition to the dataset's image modality, we incorporate a semantic feature vector that describes object categories contained in the image shown to the subject during the functional Magnetic Resonance Imaging (fMRI) data collection.
 We combine various linear modules to construct two models: one predicting the fMRI data from both the associated image and the image's associated semantic feature vector; the other predicting both the fMRI data and the semantic vector from the image alone.
 Bayesian hyperparameter optimization suggests that the latter approach could potentially enhance model performance during inference without increasing the number of parameters.
 The model's performance was evaluated using a 5-fold cross-validation strategy and the median Pearson correlation coefficient as the metric.
-The code for this project is accessible at github.com/syrkis/neuroscope, and training logs can be inspected at wandb.ai/syrkis/neuroscope.
+The code for this project is accessible at github.com/syrkis/neuroscope, and training logs are available at wandb.ai/syrkis/neuroscope.

 ## Introduction

 Visual processing is the principal modality through which we interact and decipher our environment.
 Over the years, substantial progress has been made in understanding how the brain processes visual information, with even surprising parallels observed between artificial and biological vision processing [Cite].
 However, as reality can exhibit extraordinarily different visual fingerprints—from simple geometric shapes to complex landscapes and visual noise—any system capable of visual perception is necessarily complicated.
 Fully capturing this complexity and intricacy remains a challenge.
-This challenge is the focus of the 2023 Algonauts Project^[[http://algonauts.csail.mit.edu/](http://algonauts.csail.mit.edu/)].
+It this challenge that is the focus of the 2023 Algonauts Project^[[http://algonauts.csail.mit.edu/](http://algonauts.csail.mit.edu/)].
 The Algonauts Project's 2023 dataset is based on the Natural Scenes Dataset (NSD), which couples images from the Common Objects in Context (COCO) dataset [@lin2014] with fMRI responses to those images from various participants.

 Neuroimaging techniques like fMRI have facilitated valuable insights into the neural correlates of visual perception.
 However, the potential of these techniques has been somewhat constrained by computational model limitations and the expense and time required to collect large-scale fMRI datasets.
 Amid these challenges, deep learning has proven to be a powerful tool, that has facilitated a better understanding and emulation of human visual perception.
 Recent efforts to incorporate multimodality into deep learning models have opened promising avenues to bridge the gap between computational models and the brain's complexity.